SQL Server

 • CIDR notation: 52.224.0.160/28

-Ensure SQL Server is Publicly Accessible
+Ensure SQL Server Is Publicly Accessible

 Provide a public facing IP/domain to connect to this data source.
 The following private IP ranges do not work: